threedee003/iiwa-wsg-gym/README.md

 <img width="268" height="245" alt="1" src="https://github.com/user-attachments/assets/cb254664-4d0f-45bd-a088-932a3d2a81a3" />

-If a user wants to put the cube in the cabinet's top drawer.
+If a user wants to `put the cube in the cabinet's top drawer`.
 Subtasks generated will be.
 ```
 1. Reach top drawer handle.
 2. Grasp top drawer handle.